Skip to content

 A structured conversation: Lyra asks the candidate to walk through their key choices and surfaces anything they missed — constructively, with room to respond.

-closing defense
+Closing defense

 06